Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

-Using Eq.\eqref{sigma}, it can be shown that sub-$\mu m $ precision can be achieved for a measurement with total Fisher information ($N\cdot\mathcal{F}$) of $ 0.2~fs^{-2}$ when the CRB is saturated.
-Comparing this value to Fig.~\eqref{NFI}, this could be achieved with a detuning of $16~nm$ and $N\sim400$ photon pairs detected, which corresponds to the same experimental parameters from Fig.~(\ref{3D}i) with an acquisition time of $dt = 0.05~s$.
-This could be achieved with faster raster-scanning techniques.
+Using Eq.~\eqref{sigma}, it can be shown that sub-$\mu m $ precision can be achieved for a measurement with total Fisher information ($N\cdot\mathcal{F}$) above $ 0.5~fs^{-2}$.
+As shown on Fig.~\ref{NFI}, this value is obtained with $N=10^4$ \textcolor{black}{detected} photon pairs and a detuning of $12.3~nm$.
+The black crosses show the theoretical Fisher information and the precision achieved for each of the step measurements from Fig.~\ref{3D}(a).
+Therefore, sub-$\mu m$ precision for depth imaging would be expected for a source with the same detuning and twice the brightness.

 The total loss in the source and the microscope was relatively high ($\sim98\%$ for each photon).
 This included $6~dB$ of loss for FC to FC fibre connectors, which could be removed.
 This limited the total amount of Fisher information by reducing the number of detected probe photons for a given acquisition time.
 Reducing the loss and optimising the brightness of the source could improve the axial resolution by an order of magnitude.
 To increase the precision further on more complex samples with greater thickness variations, whilst avoiding fringe ambiguity, one could perform an initial coarse mapping of the depth profile using raster-scanning with a low frequency beat note, followed by a scan at increased resolution with a larger wavelength detuning.
 High resolution scanning could also be reserved for targeted areas of interest to reduce the required measurement time.